Cruduper/ParksAPI.Solution/README.md

 ### 📖 Description

-C# API application designed to make details regarding specific message board posts availble to users (date, title, body, author, group).
-Users can return message board posts based on author information or message category.
+C# API application was a weekly project in my programming bootcamp, and includes code-first migration for database schema creation in MySQL.
+The API returns information about Parks and includes a naive implementation of search functionality using URL query strings.
+For the project it was suggested that we try one of five "further exploration" topics: CORS, pagination, Swagger, Versioning, and jwt token-based Authentication.
+I decided to spend some extra time and try to implement all of these into my API for educational purposes (although currently token-based Authentication is still a work in progress).

-### 🦠 Known Bugs
+### 🦠 Known Bugs OR Issues

 - No known bugs

 ### 🛠 Built With